citelao/sensible/_coffee_shop/6-common.md

 ---

-## As an example, passwords

-To put this all in perspective, think about your bank password.
-What are the threats to it?

-There are the traditional attacks (for example):

-* A **hacker** could use inside knowledge about you to guess your password.
-* A **virus** keylogger could detect you entering your password and send it to a criminal.
-* A **phishing** email could convince you to login to a fake business website.

-Then there are the further attacks:

-* Your significant other could **misuse** your computer after you've fallen asleep to Netflix, and steal money from your account.
-* Someone could **steal** your laptop.
-* You could **accidentally** type your password into an email because you didn't see the cursor.
-* A **power outage** could prevent you from looking up your password in your password manager.

-But then there is the simple external case:

-* Your bank could get hacked; they could store the password in plaintext; and now your password is public to the world.

----

 * viruses (mostly by email)
 * phishing (much more common; rare success (?))
 * attacks not on you (the real problem)